Minerte/Gentoo-Install/MANUALLY GUIDE/guide.md

     [*] Built-in kernel command line
     (root=LABEL=BTROOT rootflags=subvol=activeroot) Built-in kernel command string
 ```
+The built in command line should match yours root labels and subvolumes names.
 And then we need to "activate" some modules:
 Cryptographic API support:
 ```